shravan-padakanti/scala-3/Parallelism-on-the-JVM.md

 }
 ```

 Different threads use the synchronized block to agree on unique values.
-The synchronized block is an example of a **synchronization primitive**.
+The synchronized block is an example of a **synchronization primitive**, a construct which allows thread to safely exchange information.

 ### Composition with the synchronized block